tldr-pages/tldr/pages/common/quota.md

 `quota`

-- Verbose output (also display quotas on filesystems where no storage is allocated)
+- Verbose output (also display quotas on filesystems where no storage is allocated):

 `quota -v`

-- Quiet output (only display quotas on filesystems where usage is over quota)
+- Quiet output (only display quotas on filesystems where usage is over quota):

 `quota -q`